If you made any changes in Pure these will be visible here soon.

 Overview

-Yitian Ren is a PhD Candidate in Planning and Environmental Management at The University of Manchester, and is fully-funded by School of Environment, Education and Development Postgraduate Research Scholarship.
-Yitian takes the role of Graduate Teaching Assistant (Department) and PGR Representative (Faculty and School).
-Before PhD journey, Yitian holds a B.E. in Real Estate Management (2016) and an MSc in Management Science (2019).
-Previously she has also studied and conducted research at the Department of Building & Real Estate in the Hong Kong Polytechnic University.
+Before PhD journey, Yitian holds a B.E. in Real Estate Management (First-class, National Scholarship) and an MRes in Management Science (Distinction, Dean's list, National Scholarship).
+Previously she has also studied and conducted research at the Department of Building & Real Estate in the Hong Kong Polytechnic University, and studied as visiting student in National University of Singapore, Politecnico di Milano, Antwerp University.

 Biography

-My research interests originated from the curiosity on the unprecedentedly fast and large urbanisation program in developing countries, for which the appearances of both urban and rural sectors are evolving and during which the rampant urban sprawl and complicated rural restructuring co-exist.
+My research interests originated from the curiosity on the unprecedentedly fast and extensive urbanisation program in developing countries, amidst which the appearances of both urban and rural sectors are evolving and rampant urban sprawl and complicated rural restructuring co-exist.

 In addressing the critical issues emerged during this process, my research covers the following aspects, by employing both qualitative and quantitative approaches:

-My doctoral research has a more bottom focus, that is, the grass-root rural communities.
-Particularly how the emerging technologic infrastructures and economic forms are exploited to reshape and restructure the development configuration of rural society in the context of contemporary China.
+My doctoral research has a more bottom focus, that is, the grass-root rural communities: particularly how the emerging digital technologic infrastructures and economic forms are exploited to reshape and restructure the development configuration of rural society in the context of contemporary China.
+The empirical research of this project is underpinned by intensive fieldwork in five county-level territories in rural West China, involving multiple townships and grass-root villages.

-For example, how the process of urban sprawl and development can be sustained given the resources and environment elements it relies on.
+For example, how urban sprawl and development can be sustained given the resources and environment elements it relies on.
 These resource elements lie in multi-dimensions, such as infrastructure, land and water resources.
-Some research findings under this strand can be referred, such as the indicators for evaluating and monitoring urban carrying capacity (Ren et al. 2021; Liu, Ren & Shen et al., 2020), the carrying capacity assessment of urban infrastructure system (Wang, Ren & Shen et al., 2020).
+Some research findings can be referred, such as indicators for monitoring urban carrying capacity (Ren et al., 2021), carrying capacity investigation of urban infrastructure system (Wang, Ren & Shen, 2020).

-Besides, with first-degree being cultivated in real estate & construction managment, I am open-minded and interested in the real estate and construction related topics, such as housing, urban regeneration, urban economics and sustainable built environment.
+With first-degree being cultivated in real estate & construction management and trained as urban-rural studies academic, I am interested in the broad topics of housing, urban regeneration, and built environment.

 Teaching

-From 2019/20 academic year till now, I contribute to the following modules as Graduate Teaching Assistant:
+From 2019/20 academic year, contribute to the following modules as Graduate Teaching Assistant:

 2019/20 Academic Year-Semester 2: